vplesko/OrbLang/docs/pages/advanced_concepts_id_type_and_raw.md

 `()` (or `{}`) represents an empty `raw` value, ie. a `raw` with no elements.
 Escaping it is not required.

-Values inside `raw` retain their previous properties: being ref or non-ref, whether they were marked `::noDrop`, which attributes they had, etc.
+Values inside `raw` retain their non-value node properties (being ref or non-ref, their attributes, etc).

 It is very important to remember that, regardless of their elements, **`raw` values are considered non-owning and their elements will not be dropped**!
 Bad usage of `raw` values can result in automatic cleanup not happening, which may manifest as memory leaks or worse.